nickboy/Technical-Interview-Tutorial/linked_list/sort_list.md

     }

     public ListNode findMiddle(ListNode head) {
+        // Start from head.next matters, otherwise we will have stack over flow
+        // when there is only two nodes in the list since it will always have a list with two nodes.
         ListNode slow = head, fast = head.next;
         while ( fast != null && fast.next != null ) {
             slow = slow.next;